United Nations General Committee: Regional groups

-In addition, the chairs of the six Main Committees must consist of one from each group, with the remaining chair rotating unevenly between the three non-European groups (Note: The rule states the pattern ABAC→BABC→ABAC→ABAC→BABC repeating every 20 elections, where A is the African Group, B is the Asia-Pacific Group, and C is the Latin American and Caribbean Group.) (prior to 1994, there were seven Main Committees, with two chairs from the African Group, one chair from every other group, and the remaining chair rotating between the Asia–Pacific Group and the Latin American and Caribbea Group "every alternate year").
+In addition, the chairs of the six main committees must consist of one from each group, with the remaining chair rotating unevenly between the three non-European groups (Note: The rule states the pattern ABAC→BABC→ABAC→ABAC→BABC repeating every 20 elections, where A is the African Group, B is the Asia-Pacific Group, and C is the Latin American and Caribbean Group.) (prior to 1994, there were seven main committees, with two chairs from the African Group, one chair from every other group, and the remaining chair rotating between the Asia–Pacific Group and the Latin American and Caribbean Group "every alternate year").

 The rules also state that every member of the General Committee must be from a different country.
-As the permanent members of the Security Council are always vice-presidents, this rule officially bans the permanent members from being President of the General Assembly or chairs of any Main Committee.
+As the permanent members of the Security Council are always vice-presidents, this rule bans the permanent members from being president of the General Assembly or chairs of any main committee.

 Members

-The composition of the Committee for the 79th Session of the General Assembly is as follows: the President of the United Nations General Assembly, the 21 Vice-Presidents of the Assembly and the chairs of the six main committees.
-The current members are as follow: